danmunz/recipes/saturday-morning-french-toast.md

 When the timer goes off, _gently_ flip the challah slices, and set a timer for two minutes.

-When the timer goes off, put your butter onto the griddle.
+When _that_ timer goes off, put your butter onto the griddle.
 It should sizzle, but not smoke.

 Set a timer for one minute (or, hell, just count to sixty).
 Use this last 60 seconds to swish the challah around in the egg mixture, absorbing as much as possible.